martinmilo/react-modulox/README.md

     <a href="https://github.com/JavascriptFox/modulox/blob/master/LICENSE"><img src="https://img.shields.io/github/license/JavascriptFox/modulox.svg?colorB=blue" alt="License"></a>
 </p>

-Just another UI library?
+Just another robust UI library that tries to solve every problem?
 No way.
-ModuloX is a lightweight library that contains core building blocks which helps you to build your UI in React.
+ModuloX is a small and lightweight library that contains core building blocks which helps you to build your UI in React.
 Scalable, easy to use, perfect for prototyping.
 Enjoy.

 ## Why?